 Basic facts about the main types of mushrooms are summarized below.
 For more detailed information and photos of some of the wonderful mushrooms that can be found in the park, visit our mushroom picture gallery.

 Gilled mushrooms typically have a stem and a cap with plate-like gills on the underside.
 These gills are responsible for the storage and disposal of reproductive spores.
-There are many different types of gilled mushrooms, and some of the most common genera that can be found in the park are described in the mushroom picture gallery.
+There are many different types of gilled mushrooms.
 While these mushrooms are typically what first comes to mind when thinking about mushrooms, there are many other weird and wonderful types that are of interest to the mushroom enthusiast.

 Chanterelles bear their spores on folds on the underside of the cap rather than on true gills.
 They still have a cap and stalk, though there may often be little distinction between them.
 They vary widely in size and are usually vase, funnel, or trumpet shaped.
 There are two main types of chanterelles found in the park –winter chanterelles and golden chanterelles.